Sophie Shanahan-Kluth

 I'm Sophie, a thirty-something, 6'2″ web developer with ADHD based in Wiltshire.

-A graduate of Web Design from UWE in Bristol, I like drinking coffee, listening to music, baking, drawing, knitting, crochet, roleplay gaming, aikido, cross stitching and fantasy writing.
-And cats.
+A graduate of Web Design from UWE in Bristol, I like drinking coffee, listening to music, art, fantasy writing, roleplay gaming, and knitting.
+Amongst other things.
+Mostly in that order. ... and cats.
 I really like cats.

 Contact information #